 Chef Diane Kochilas has some serious insight into how to do that.

-A native New Yorker who now lives between NYC and Athens, she’s spent her summers since childhood on the tiny Blue Zone island of Ikaria, where her family is from, and she recently published her eighth cookbook, Ikaria: Lessons on Food, Life, and Longevity from the Greek Island Where People Forget to Die.
+A native New Yorker who now lives between NYC and Athens, she’s spent her summers since childhood on the tiny Blue Zone island of Ikaria, where her family is from, and she published her eighth cookbook, Ikaria: Lessons on Food, Life, and Longevity from the Greek Island Where People Forget to Die.

 The region is deeply vested in food culture, says Kochilas, whose father was a chef, so she began cooking at an early age.
 She now consults for Greek restaurants like the upscale Molyvos in Manhattan and runs her own cooking school on Ikaria.
 So what does she think gives the Ikarians such extraordinary vitality?